imixs/imixs-saga/README.md

 ### How to Deploy a BPMN Model

-Imixs-Microservie automatically loads a default BPMN model from the location defined by teh environment variable 'IMIXS_MODEL' during startup.
-Of course you can also upload your own model via the Imixs Rest API.
+Imixs-Microservice automatically loads a default BPMN model from the location defined by the environment variable 'IMIXS_MODEL' during the startup.
+You can also add or update a model created with [Imixs-BPMN](http://www.imixs.org/doc/modelling/index.html) during runtime via the Imixs Rest API.
 See the following curl command:

     curl --user admin:adminadmin --request POST -Tticket-en-1.0.0.bpmn http://localhost:8080/api/model/bpmn

 An example model is included in the Imixs-Microservice project located at: /src/model/ticket-en-1.0.0.bpmn

-Of course your can bring your own BPMN Model.
-A Imixs-Workflow model can be created using the [Imixs-BPMN Eclipse Plugin](http://www.imixs.org/doc/modelling/index.html).

 **NOTE:** cURL isn't installed in Windows by default.
 See the [Use Curl on Windows](https://stackoverflow.com/questions/9507353/how-do-i-install-and-use-curl-on-windows) discussion on stackoverflow.

 ### Verify Model

-To verify if the model was deployed successfully you can check the deployed model version with form your web browser:
+To verify if the model was deployed successfully you can check the model repository form your web browser:

     http://localhost:8080/api/model

 ### Create a new Process Instance

-To create a new process instance you can POST a JSON Object to the Imixs-Microservice in the following way
+To create a new process instance you can POST a JSON Object to the Imixs-Microservice Rest API:

     POST = http://localhost:8080/api/workflow/workitem

 To create a valid workitem the following attributes are mandatory:

 * $modelversion = the version of your model
-* $processid = the start process
+* $taskid = the start task in your model
-* $activityid = the activity to be processed
+* $eventid = the initial event to be processed by the Imixs-Worklfow engine

 See the following Example:

     {"item":[
-     {"name":"$modelversion","value":{"@type":"xs:string","$":"1.0.1"}},
-     {"name":"$processid","value":{"@type":"xs:int","$":"1000"}},
-     {"name":"$activityid","value":{"@type":"xs:int","$":"10"}},
-     {"name":"_subject","value":{"@type":"xs:string","$":"Some usefull data.."}}
+     {"name":"$modelversion","value":{"@type":"xs:string","$":"1.0"}},
+     {"name":"$taskid","value":{"@type":"xs:int","$":"1000"}},
+     {"name":"$eventid","value":{"@type":"xs:int","$":"10"}},
+     {"name":"_subject","value":{"@type":"xs:string","$":"...some business data..."}}
     ]}

-The example below shows how to post a new Workitem in JSON Format using the curl command.
-The request post a JSON structure for a new workitem with the $modelVerson 1.0.0 , ProcessID 10 and ActivityID 10.
+The example below shows how to post a new Workitem in the JSON format using the curl command.
+The request creates a new process instance with the $modelVerson 1.0, TaskID 10 and the inital EventID 10.

-	curl --user admin:adminadmin -H "Content-Type: application/json" -H 'Accept: application/json' -d \
+	$ curl --user admin:adminadmin -H "Content-Type: application/json" -H 'Accept: application/json' -d \
 	       '{"item":[ \
 	                 {"name":"type","value":{"@type":"xs:string","$":"workitem"}}, \
-	                 {"name":"$modelversion","value":{"@type":"xs:string","$":"1.0.1"}}, \
+	                 {"name":"$modelversion","value":{"@type":"xs:string","$":"1.0"}}, \
-	                 {"name":"$processid","value":{"@type":"xs:int","$":"1000"}}, \
+	                 {"name":"$taskid","value":{"@type":"xs:int","$":"1000"}}, \
-	                 {"name":"$activityid","value":{"@type":"xs:int","$":"10"}}, \
+	                 {"name":"$eventid","value":{"@type":"xs:int","$":"10"}}, \
 	                 {"name":"txtname","value":{"@type":"xs:string","$":"test-json"}}\
 	         ]}' \
 	         http://localhost:8080/api/workflow/workitem.json